Jyri Nieminen

 Jyri Nieminen (born 2 December 1987) is a Finnish football coach and a former player who played as a goalkeeper.
-He works as the goalkeeping coach of Eredivisie club Feyenoord and for the Finland national team.
+He works as the goalkeeping coach of Ligue 1 club AS Monaco and for the Finland national team.

 Nieminen received his UEFA A Goalkeeping license in 2016.

 Playing career

-Nieminen played as a goalkeeper for SJK, Jazz, BK-46 and ÅIFK in Finnish third-tier Kakkonen, before he announced his retirement in 2013.
+Nieminen played as a goalkeeper for SJK, FC Jazz, BK-46 and ÅIFK in Finnish third-tier Kakkonen, before he announced his retirement in 2013.
 Due to his height, he never became a professional player.

 Coaching career

 Nieminen first started coaching at the age of 14, as a goalkeeping coach of U13 youth team of a local club PP-70 in Tampere.

 Nieminen also worked as a goalkeeping coach for Honka youth sectors, recommended by his friend, a fellow coach Jarkko Tuomisto.
 In 2012, while coaching in Honka, he also occasionally helped with the first team in Veikkausliiga and the reserve team Pallohonka.
 Simultaneously, he played for Karjaa-based BK-46 in third-tier Kakkonen and coached the club's youth teams.
 Later in 2012, he started working for Veikkausliiga club Turun Palloseura (TPS) as a goalkeeping coach and assistant coach, and played for another Turku-based club Åbo IFK in Kakkonen.